 Patients as Customers

 Like students, patients are involved in a process.
 While a surgeon might be able to control the process while you are sedated, the overall healthcare outcome is a combination of your behavior, prevention, previous interventions, heredity, and other factors.
-As with the gym or education, to be most effective, healthcare is a partnership between the provider and the patient.
-Your general practitioner doctor can provide accurate diagnostics, advice, and perform procedures.
-But YOU have to do the diet, exercise, and take your medicine when directed to achieve the desired results.
+As with the gym or education, healthcare is a partnership between the provider and the patient to be most effective.
+Your general practitioner doctor can provide accurate diagnostics and advice and perform procedures.
+But YOU have to do the diet, exercise and take your medicine when directed to achieve the desired results.

-As in the health club and school, the patient is a participant in the delivery of healthcare and thus partially responsible for the results.
+As in the health club and school, the patient participates in healthcare delivery and is thus partially responsible for the results.
 In addition to their level of participation in the process, customers often do not understand what they need.
 However, customers are seldom a homogeneous group with the same needs, wants, and desires.
 Segmentation is based on the assumption that one size rarely fits all.

-For similar products and services, customers often have differing needs, wants desires, and objectives.
-Customer segmentation informs the design of the products, physical environment, placement, price, promotions, and the people, processes, productivity, and quality.
+For similar products and services, customers often have differing needs, wants, desires, and objectives.
+Customer segmentation informs the design of the products, physical environment, placement, price, promotions, and people, processes, productivity, and quality.
 Different customer segments often have different reasons, requirements, and objectives for the product or service.
-For example, one segment might want high-performance, another segment might want a status symbol, and another segment might want low cost.
-Also, the environment is often an integral part of the customer experience from the ambiance of the coffee shop to the online interface.
-Different sub-groups might prefer to shop for the product in various places such as online vs. a shopping mall.
+For example, one segment might want high performance, another segment might want a status symbol, and another segment might want low cost.
+Also, the customer experience environment is often an integral part of the customer experience, from the coffee shop’s ambiance to the online interface.
+Different sub-groups might prefer to shop for the product in various places, such as online vs. a shopping mall.
 Different segments often have different price points.
 For example, a business professional might pay more for the same product vs. a recreation buyer.
 For example, fewer people travel business class for a vacation than do for reimbursed business travel.

 The development of promotions, including messaging and media, is informed by specifics from the segments.
 Customers interact with the people and processes in the organization, and different segments often have differing expectations for those interactions.
 The quality of the relationship is often as much or more influential in customer satisfaction as the quality of the product.
 The need for customer relationships influences the design of the systems and culture of the organization.
 Finally, productivity and quality determine the value that is available to pass on to the customer.
 Value often has the most significant influence on a purchase decision.
 There are two basic approaches to segmentation — individual consumer segmentation and organizations as customers (B2B) segmentation.